Thinking about Starting a Charter School in Colorado?

 - Sound Operational Practices: Foundations for strong fiscal management and effective business operations have been established and are being adhered to.

-- Functional Governing Board: Board has obtained initial training, is committed to ongoing training, and adheres to state statutes and board policies with fidelity.
+- Efficient Governance: Board has obtained initial training, is committed to ongoing training, understands role and adheres to state statutes and board policies with fidelity.

 - Effective Academics & Instruction: Curriculum in place and effectively implemented by instructional staff to engage students for optimal learning using multiple approaches (MTSS).